CoxT9/DataMining-Project/README.txt

 - generate_coord_vectors.py: A simple script to parse the raw atlantic_storms.csv file into a datafile of storm IDs with their coordinate vectors/trajectories.

-Project members: Jasmin Bissonnette, Caden Marofke, Taylor Cox
+Project members: Caden Marofke, Taylor Cox (professor: Dr. C. K. Leung)

+If you use any of this work, please cite: Taylor S. Cox, Calvin S.H.
+Hoi, Carson K. Leung, Caden R. Marofke: An accurate model for hurricane trajectory prediction.
+IEEE COMPSAC (BIOT) 2018 (6)